 Yes you can get quality snowboards at the rental shop – but they’ll cost you more than the standard rental boards – and then with the price calculation above it means it is still more worthwhile buying.
 If you go with the cheap options you are getting what you pay for.

 Rental boards do a lot of work on the mountain.
 For this reason rental boards need to be sturdy.
 This usually means they are heavier and sturdier to last longer.
 This almost always means a sacrifice in performance.
-When I got on my first bought snowboard it felt like the difference in manoeuvrability between a limo and a 2 seater sports car!
+When I got on my first bought snowboard it felt like the difference in maneuverability between a tank the length of a limo and a 2-seater, road hugging sports car!

 Most rental shops are pretty hurried and you can’t really go in there, go behind the counter and hand pick the board you want to use.
 Or be really fussy about the width and length and the style of board that you want.